 Tyre rotation is vital to extend the life of tyre and even treadwear.
 Each tyre and wheel from your vehicle is removed and change to a different position.
 This becomes very important for optimum tyre life.
-The tires should be rotated every 6,000-8,000 miles.
+The tires should be rotated every 8,000 – 10,000km.
 This ensures that all of the tires wear evenly and last longer.

 Alignment means adjustment of a vehicle’s suspension parts.
-Proper alignment will help increase the performance of your tyres.
+Proper alignment will help maximize the tyre life and increase the tyre performance.
 You need have the alignment checked if:

 - You have had a accident.

-- You find a wear pattern on only half of tyres.
+- You find uneven wear on your tyres.

 Balancing refers to the distribution of mass within a tyre or the entire wheel to which it is attached.
 It would cause irregular treadwear and increase the stress on front parts when one wheel is out of balance.
 You need have your wheels balanced whenever you have replaced a tire and a balance weight is moved or removed.